freenas/freenas-docs/userguide/snippets/trademarks.rst

 trademarks of the FreeBSD Foundation\ :sup:`®`.

 #ifdef freenas
-Fusion-io is a trademark or registered trademark of Fusion-io, Inc.

 Intel, the Intel logo, Pentium Inside, and Pentium are trademarks of Intel Corporation in the U.S. and/or other countries.